glycerine/rpc25519/README.md

 Motivation: I needed a small, simple, and compact RPC system with modern, strong cryptography for [goq](https://github.com/glycerine/goq).
-Other RPC systems were too
-sprawling, had bugs their devs would not address, or could not be properly or easily secured.
-To that end, `rpc25519` only uses ed25519 keys for public-key cryptography.
-A second pre-shared-key layer can also be configured for post-quantum/extra security.
+To that end, `rpc25519` uses only ed25519 keys for its public-key cryptography.
+A second pre-shared-key layer can also be configured for post-quantum security.

 Excitedly, I am delighted to report this package also supports [QUIC as a transport](https://en.wikipedia.org/wiki/QUIC).